 The boys and I did this walk on a hot summer’s day and we absolutely loved it.
 There were old beech trees to climb, Cairns to conquer, and streams for a paddle.
 Take a packed lunch and plenty of water and make a day of it.

-We walked along the road until we joined the footpath at Quantock Moor Farm and started the climb up through Long Combe.
-It was quite a hike up but absolutely beautiful.
-The ancient beech-lined pathway is shaded and great for exploring.
-You can climb the trees or run up the bank to see fungi and plenty of bugs.
-Buzzards call overhead and you can catch glimpses of the amazing view behind you.
-There are free-roaming sheep and wild ponies so be careful with dogs.
+- Wonder along the road until you join the footpath at Quantock Moor Farm and start the climb up through Long Combe.
+It’s quite a hike up but absolutely beautiful.
+The ancient beech-lined pathway is great for tree-climbing.

-At the top of the tree line we continued up to Thorncombe Barrow – an ancient burial ring which turned out to be a good picnic spot.
-The views were unbelievable!
+- At the top of the tree line, continue up to Thorncombe Barrow – an ancient burial ring which turned out to be a good picnic spot.
+The views are unbelievable!

 This is a really beautiful walk.